 Though a recommendation from regulators earlier in August scaled down PNM’s proposed rate hike, tensions in Santa Fe have flared recently over a plan to shutter part of a coal-fired PNM plant by the end of next year.

 Rather than fully replacing that capacity with cleaner power, PNM plans to integrate new coal, nuclear and natural gas power.
-New Energy Economy recently appealed to the New Mexico Supreme Court, arguing the regulators who approved the plan did base their decision on the “substantial evidence” needed to justify it.
+New Energy Economy recently appealed to the New Mexico Supreme Court, arguing the regulators who approved the plan did not base their decision on the “substantial evidence” needed to justify it.

 “What we have found, and I think it’s pretty common across the country, is that oftentimes the monopoly is actually regulating the regulators,” Nanasi said.
 “They’re not really regulating on our behalf.”